 “That was a personnel issue,” he said.

-George Chanos was AG at the time, but he didn’t recall Reasoner or any notification of his arrest.
+George Chanos was attorney general at the time, but he didn’t recall Reasoner or any notification of his arrest.

 “This is the first time I’m hearing about it,” he said, adding that he didn’t know whether policy at the office would have required his staff to notify him.

-NTA Chief Michael Bradford, one of Reasoner’s supervisors in 2011, did not return calls left at his office.
+Nevada Transpotation Authority Chief Michael Bradford, one of Reasoner’s supervisors in 2011, did not return calls left at his office.
 Agency spokeswoman Terri Williams did not return an email seeking comment.
-At the agency’s request, the Department of Public Safety is investigating how Reasoner was able to continue at his job and drive a state vehicle despite three DUIs.
+At the agency’s request, the Department of Public Safety is investigating how Reasoner was able to continue at his job and drive a state vehicle despite multiple DUIs.

 Officials put Reasoner on paid administrative leave on Jan.
 6. The Carson City District Attorney charged him last month with leaving the scene of an accident and having an open alcohol container after police found two Pabst Blue Ribbon beers in the state vehicle, court records show.
-Reasoner has DUI convictions for the 2006 and 2016 arrests and pleaded guilty to reckless driving for the 2011 arrest.
+Reasoner has DUI convictions stemming from the 2006 and 2016 arrests and pleaded guilty to reckless driving as a result of the 2011 arrest.

-When police found Reasoner at the Carson City house after he fled the Jan.
-5 accident, he had .002 percent blood alcohol and had taken a prescription sedative called Soma, the Carson City Sheriff’s report said.
+When police found Reasoner at a Carson City house after he fled the Jan.
+5 accident, he had a 0.002 percent blood alcohol content and had taken a prescription sedative called Soma, the Carson City sheriff’s report said.

-Elmer Larsen, the owner of the vehicle, was driving his 2016 Subaru Forester with his wife, Carrol, in the passenger seat when Reasoner hit them with the 2016 Ford Explorer owned by the state and fitted with police lights, Carrol Larsen said in a phone interview.
+Elmer Larsen, the vehicle owner, was driving the Subaru Forester with his wife, Carrol, in the passenger seat when Reasoner hit them in the Ford Explorer, which is owned by the state and is outfitted with police lights, Carrol Larsen said in a phone interview.

 “My head hit the head rest, and my neck starting hurting right away,” she said.
 “I’ve had three back surgeries (before the accident), and when he slammed into the back of us, I went ‘Oh, great.’”

-Reasoner, who according to police reports flashed his NTA badge during his 2011 arrest, was also wearing a badge around his neck when he approached the couple and handed them a business card before police arrived, she said.
+Reasoner, who according to police reports flashed his transit authority badge during his 2011 arrest, was also wearing a badge around his neck when he approached the couple and handed them a business card before police arrived, she said.

 Police wrote him a ticket for failing to drive with due care.
 Carrol Larsen was shocked when told of his driving history.